wangela/yep/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-The collapsible filter took the longest to implement; I wish I had knocked out more of the other optionals before tackling this one.
+The collapsible filter took the longest to implement; seems like a ripe CocoaPod opportunity.
+I wish I had knocked out more of the other optionals before tackling this one.

 Using a struct for the data structure helped greatly in keeping things straight.
 Choosing a good data structure was key for the filters implementation.